DTM-Tools/exome_v1.0/documentation/softwareDescription.md

 If run locally, DTM-Tools requires prior installation of [Samtools][samtools], [Freebayes][freebayes], and [pyvcf][pyvcf site].

 However, a Docker container is available, which obviates the need for these installations and enhances reproducibility of DTM-Tools.
-Docker command lines can be found in _softwareTutorials.md_ in this /documentation directory.
+Docker command lines can be found in _sampleCommands.md_ in this /documentation directory.

 You can read more about software reproducibility and the use of containers here: